 Persons with Intellectual or Developmental Disabilities.
-Linn County Health Services (LCHS) provides mental health evaluations, treatment, and crisis interventions.
-LCHS, in coordination with the DHS, provides housing support (group homes, foster care homes, supported living and state-run community programs), in-home services, and transportation to appointments to residents with mental health and developmental disabilities.
-LBHA, Oregon Mennonite Residential Services, and Chamberlin House Inc. have several houses and facilities for residents with disabilities.
+Linn County Health Services (LCHS) provides mental health evaluation, treatment, and crisis intervention services to residents.
+LCHS, in coordination with the DHS, provides housing support (including group homes, foster care homes, supported living and state-run community programs), in-home services, and transportation to appointments to residents with mental health and developmental disabilities.
+LBHA, Oregon Mennonites Residential Services, and the Chamberlin House Inc. own and operate several houses and facilities for residents with disabilities.

 Mental Institutions.
 APHCD coordinates with LCMH to provide supportive housing to clients.
-Additionally, the Broadway House, a transitional house, has served patients discharged from the Oregon State Hospital (OSH).
-CHANCE may pursue creating transitional housing for people with mental illness, including those leaving OSH, but needs funding.
+Additionally, the Broadway House, a transitional house, has served patients discharged from the Oregon State Hospital.
+CHANCE may pursue creating transitional housing for people with mental illness, including those discharged from the Oregon State Hospital, but funding has been an obstacle.